KAZABUILD/KAZABUILD/backend/README.md

 ### UserComment specific API calls
  - all calls take only the target id which is then assigned to the correct foreign key id by the type specified.

+### UserActivity specific API calls
+ - `UserActivities/POST/get-views` allows the user to view how many times an activity has been performed

 ### Image specific API calls
  - all calls take only the target id which is then assigned to the correct foreign key id by the type specified.